Shoebill/shoebill-common/README.md

-Shoebill 通用工具库
+Shoebill common tool library
 =================

-警告
+Warnings
 -----------------
-请您遵守以下条款，否则请不要使用本项目或者本项目相关的任何代码：
+Please observe the following provisions, otherwise please do not use this project or related any code:
-* 请您遵守 Apache v2 许可证所约定的事项。
+* Please observe Apache V2 license.
-* 严禁移除所有版权和许可证信息。
+* Please do not remove all copyright and license information.